 My London Travel Blog (Travelogue)– In 2017, I set on a journey to achieve my long-lasting dream of studying abroad.
-This one dream somehow had many other dreams attached (like travelling and living by myself) to it and one of them was visiting London.
+This one dream somehow had many other dreams attached (like traveling and living by myself) to it and one of them was visiting London.

 Always fascinated by the beauty of the city as shown in Bollywood movies, this girl fell in love with London.
 It wouldn’t be wrong to say that my love for London only grew stronger when I actually visited this ‘Gorgeous’ (as the English say) city.

-As I set off to pursue my masters from the UK, I first landed in London before going to Leeds.
+As I set off to pursue my master’s from the UK, I first landed in London before going to Leeds.
 It was September, the weather was pleasant and the days were fairly short.

 Since I was there with my dad, we stayed at the Novotel Hotel at Hammersmith.
-3 days here, we went on to explore the city, visiting the major tourist attractions like Tower bridge, London Eye, Buckingham Palace, and St. Pauls Cathedral as we had my dad’s friend showing us around.
+3 days here, we went on to explore the city, visiting the major tourist attractions like Tower Bridge, London Eye, Buckingham Palace, and St. Pauls Cathedral as we had my dad’s friend showing us around.
 This was my first visit to London.